Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 - Growth is **strategically acceptable** if it continues to secure and enhance the company's position in the industry and marketplace
 - Growth is **operationally acceptable** if management know how it will be controlled and supported

+The first test is about financial capacity.
+The second test is about management’s understanding of the commercial environment.
+The third test is about management’s real understanding of the business.
+- The third test is about managements capacity